| Contributions Returned Before the Due Date

 the owner's death generally are based on the longer of:

-- The owner's life expectancy as determined under Death on or after required beginning
+The beneficiary's single life expectancy, or The owner's life expectancy as determined under Death on or after required beginning

+date, under Beneficiary not an individual, later.
 This rule applies whether or not the death occurred before the owner's required

 beginning date.
 If the owner's beneficiary is not an individual (for example, if the